mcsong/FilteredIntent/README.md

 This library helps to select apps when you want to share text or file to other apps.

 ## Features
-- You can add filters to select apps
+- You can add filters to select apps.
-- A filter is app name and package name
+- A filter is app name and package name.
-- You can show choosing dialog more easy
+- You can show choosing dialog more easy.

 ## Gradle & Maven
 Gradle